vale1r/typespell/README.md

 # Typingspell

-Trying out angular with a spelling game
+Trying out angular with a spelling game.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.